Know Before You Go

 - Ground Transportation in Cuba

 - Expert local Cuban guide and driver

-- Experienced Cultural Explorations Travel Manager depending on desired package
+- Experienced Cultural Explorations Travel Manager depending on desired package and inclusion in program

 - Accommodations including hotel stay and all planned cultural activities, as outlined in elected program

 - Gratuities for services rendered within elected program package

 What is included if I purchase airfare?

 - Round-trip air from Miami to Havana

 - Baggage fee up to 44 pounds (includes combined weight of carry-on and check in luggage). *Subject to change depending on different airline policies.